jockongit/git_tutorial/README.md

-# Git and some useful data science tricks
+# Starting out with Git and some useful data science tricks

 ## Purpose